Travelling and going on holiday

 44 Appleby Road

-Vitalise is a national charity providing essential breaks for people with disabilities, visually impaired people, and carers.
-Vitalise's centres provide 24-hour care on-call and personal support in a relaxed holiday environment.
-They also run breaks especially for guests with Alzheimer's disease and dementia, although they must be accompanied by a carer.
+Vitalise is a national charity providing essential breaks for people with disabilities, visually impaired people and carers.
+Vitalise's centres provide 24-hour care on-call and personal support in a relaxed, holiday environment.
+They also run breaks for people with dementia.

 If you have any questions about the information on this factsheet, or require further information, please contact the Alzheimer’s Society helpline.